anusha25bce10335-code/Digital-Literacy-Project-/README.md

 - **Task 1:** Created a digital literacy infographic using Canva
 - **Task 2:** Set up profiles on GitHub, LinkedIn, and Kaggle
-- **Task 3:** Completed a HackerRank challenge and built a Google Form quiz
+- **Task 3:** Completed a CodeChef challenge and built a Google Form quiz
 - **Task 4:** Drafted professional emails and a social media etiquette checklist
 - **Task 5:** Wrote a cybercrime case study on UPI fraud with a prevention checklist